 ABS is perhaps the best-known plastic among product designers.
-Despite its amorphous structure, ABS is not transparent.

 Why choose it?